-The popular herb oregano, origanum vulgare, has traditionally been used as medicine for symptoms as varied as cold, and cough, and digestive disorders.
-Typically used in integrative and functional medicine for its antimicrobial and antifungal properties, oregano is also known for it’s powerful antioxidant and antiviral activities.
+The popular herb oregano, Origanum vulgare, has traditionally been used as medicine for symptoms as varied as colds, and coughs, and digestive disorders.
+Typically used in integrative and functional medicine for its antimicrobial and antifungal properties, oregano is also known for its powerful antioxidant and antiviral activities.
 High in volatile oils that contribute to the aroma and flavor of oregano, this herb may offer many activities that make it a potent herb for immune support during cold and flu season.33

 Thuja occidentalis, commonly known as white cedar, is indigenous to North American and was originally used by Native Americans as a remedy for scurvy related weakness.
 In folk medicine, thuja has been used to treat a wide variety of maladies, from inflammation of the throat and nasal passages to psoriasis.
 Thuja has demonstrated antiviral action, as well as the ability to affect cytokine and antibody production, and macrophage activation.
 Thuja is often combined with echinacea and other immune supportive herbs for addressing acute and chronic upper respiratory tract infections.
 It can also be combined with antibiotics for more severe infections including bronchitis, pharyngitis and sinusitis.
 In a double-blind, placebo-controlled multicenter study in Germany, thuja or placebo was given to participants suffering from acute cold symptoms.
 The study found that thuja was effective in decreasing the duration of common colds and alleviating cold symptoms.
 The study’s authors recommended that thuja be taken at the first sign of a cold to be most effective.34

 Thymus vulgaris, commonly known as thyme, is a culinary and medicinal plant native to Mediterranean regions.
-It’s known for its antimicrobial, antioxidant, and anti-inflammatory actions, and has a long history of use in respiratory conditions as an antispasmodic, expectorant, mucolytic, and antitussive.35,36 Thyme essential oils have strong antibacterial effects, which are attributed to high levels of the phenol thymol, and significant anti-inflammatory properties.37,38 Thyme extract has been shown to modulate the immune system by reducing certain nuclear factor kappa beta (NF-κB) transcription factors and decrease pro-inflammatory cytokines.
+It is known for its antimicrobial, antioxidant, and anti-inflammatory actions, and has a long history of use in respiratory conditions as an antispasmodic, expectorant, mucolytic, and antitussive.35-36 Thyme essential oils have strong antibacterial effects, which are attributed to high levels of the phenol thymol, and significant anti-inflammatory properties.37-38 Thyme extract has been shown to modulate the immune system by reducing certain nuclear factor kappa B (NF-κB) transcription factors and decrease pro-inflammatory cytokines.
 It has also been found to reduce mucin secretion in normal human bronchial and tracheal epithelial tissue.
 As a result, thyme extract may be an effective treatment against chronic pulmonary inflammatory processes that involve the hypersecretion of mucus.39

 Vitamin C is a nutrient that has been shown to effectively support the immune system in a number of ways.
 Its role as a free radical scavenger also helps to balance the inflammatory effects of immune system activation and protects against oxidative stress.
 Studies show that regular supplementation of 1,000 to 2,000 mg per day may reduce the duration and severity of colds in adults and children.
 Athletes may receive an added benefit from vitamin C supplementation when it comes to preventing colds.
 Study subjects who participated in rigorous exercise, such as marathon running and skiing, cut their risk for the common cold in half with 600 to 1000 mg of vitamin C per day.
 Some studies suggest that combining vitamin C with zinc may offer additional benefit.40